CiroLee/go-termts/README.md

 ## Features

 ### license
 output LICENSE in an interactive way

-### version
-output version of go-termts

 ### commit
 shortcut for git commit -m, support zh(for Chinese) and en(for English) flags